 AHRQ DC.
 AWS access is generally limited to 90 days.
 Through the MEPS-AWS SecureCloud, researchers can access data, perform analyses, and generate reports.

 Eligibility for this access option is limited and researcher data needs must meet restrictive requirements.
 (See

 Data Available Using the MEPS-AWS SecureCloud, below.)

-Data Files Available at the AHRQ Data Center
+Data Available In-Person at the AHRQ Data Center or at an FSRDC

 Confidential data files

 - Household Component-Insurance Component Linked File (available for 1996-1999 and 2001).
 For many

 households, health insurance available through a household member's employer is a key source of coverage.
 However,

 many details about the health insurance plans offered by and/or obtained through employers are not readily available